EpicOrange/riichi_advanced/documentation/american.md

 Note that American Mah-Jongg differs from the "base Asian mahjong variant" in many ways, so your knowledge of those variants may not necessarily transfer.

+---
+## TL;DR summary for American Mah-Jongg players:

+Here are differences between Riichi Advanced and real life/other mahjong clients:

+- Riichi Advanced will not let you draw a tile when you shouldn't, or discard a tile when you shouldn't.
+- Riichi Advanced will not let you make an incorrect exposure (i.e. one that isn't a Pung, Kong, or Quint) or Mah Jongg in error.
+It will, however, let you make exposures that would make your hand dead due to no hand on the Card being possible.
+- Riichi Advanced requires you to name what kind of exposure you're calling for (Pung/Kong/Quint).
+- Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
+- Riichi Advanced will not require you to name every discard.
+- Riichi Advanced will pause the game and keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass it up.
+- Death Challenges are currently not implemented.
+But when they are, they will be adjudicated instantly, and an incorrect challenge results in the challenger's hand being dead.
+- Other differences listed in the "TODOS" section below:

+---
+## TODOS:

+- Implement Heavenly Hand (East winning before the Charleston begins).
+- Implement the 75-point hand on the AMJfE Card.
+Currently it's unimplemented because it would require us to write down 98 different hands.
+- Check how the NMJL rules on the scenario "a player performs a Joker Exchange, then declares Mah Jongg; is it a win by self-draw?", in the following three cases:
+  - The Joker Exchange was with someone else's exposure;
+  - The Joker Exchange was with their own exposure from a previous turn;
+  - The Joker Exchange was with their own exposure that they exposed on the same turn, just prior to attempting the Joker Exchange.
+- Death Challenges:
+  - Check whether this is implemented at all.
+  - Implement the various scenarios of multiple players being declared dead.
+  - Confirm with the NMJL as to which exposures may be joker-swapped after a player is declared dead, in the following cases:
+    - A player exposes FJJ (2024 NMJL Card), and is declared dead before their next action (joker exchange or discard); [NOTE: There is no hand on the 2024 NMJL Card with a Pung of Flowers.]
+    - A player exposes FJJ (2024 NMJL Card), and is declared dead after they attempt a joker exchange, but before their next action;
+    - A player exposes FJJ (2024 NMJL Card), and is declared dead after they attempt multiple joker exchanges, but before their next action;
+    - A player exposes FJJ (2024 NMJL Card), and is declared dead after their discard;
+    - A player exposes 11J 88J (2024 NMJL Card) in that order, and is declared dead before their next action; [NOTE: There are hands on the 2024 NMJL Card with a Pung of 1 or a Pung of 8, but not both simultaneously.]
+    - A player exposes 11J 88J (2024 NMJL Card) in that order, and is declared dead after they attempt a joker exchange, but before their next action;
+    - A player exposes 11J 88J (2024 NMJL Card) in that order, and is declared dead after they attempt multiple joker exchanges, but before their next action;
+    - A player exposes 11J 88J (2024 NMJL Card) in that order, and is declared dead after their discard;
+    - A player exposes 11J NNJ (2024 NMJL Card) in that order, and is declared dead before their next action; [NOTE: There is only one hand on the 2024 NMJL Card with both a Pung of 1 and a Pung of N, and it is concealed only.]
+    - A player exposes 11J NNJ (2024 NMJL Card) in that order, and is declared dead after they attempt a joker exchange, but before their next action;
+    - A player exposes 11J NNJ (2024 NMJL Card) in that order, and is declared dead after they attempt multiple joker exchanges, but before their next action;
+    - A player exposes 11J NNJ (2024 NMJL Card) in that order, and is declared dead after their discard.

+---

 ## Fundamentals

 -  The wall for American consists of the 1-9 character tiles (Craks), 1-9 circle tiles (Dots), 1-9 bamboo tiles (Bams), the four wind tiles, the three dragon tiles, the four flower tiles, the four season tiles, and eight American joker tiles.